 - 1. professional counseling orientation and ethical practice,

 - 2. social and cultural diversity,

 - 3. human growth and development,

 - 4. career development,

 - 5. counseling and helping relationships,

 - 6. group counseling and group work,

 - 7. assessment and testing, and

-- 8. research and program evaluation which represents knowledge areas that are fundamental to the counseling profession and essential for candidates seeking careers in school counseling and related educational settings at the elementary, middle, and high school levels.

 The Master of Arts degree program requires 60 semester hours of academic credit (no more than 6 credit hours may be transferred from another university) and includes a 600-hour internship experience.